Snehith17/Regression-Analysis-for-Compressive-Strength-of-Composites/README.md

-# Regression on Civil data set
+# Predicting the compressive strength of Concrete
 # Data Set was downloaded from Kaggle